 In a randomized algorithm the nodes are labeled also with a stream of random bits.
-We are primarily interested in Monte Carlo algorithms that find a maximal matching with high probability, which we here define so that the global success probability is at least 1 - 1/n.
+We are primarily interested in Monte Carlo algorithms that find a maximal matching with high probability, which we here define so that the running time is fixed and the global success probability is at least 1 - 1/n.

-High-level plan.
+4.2 High-level plan

 We will use a construction similar to Section 3.
 In particular, we will prove a lower bound for the problem of finding a maximal matching in a 2-colored regular tree.
 Naturally, the same lower bound then holds also in the general case, even if we do not have a 2-coloring.